cdktf/cdktf-provider-snowflake/docs/warehouse.java.md

 - *Type:* java.lang.String

+Specifies a comment for the warehouse.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#comment Warehouse#comment}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/warehouse#comment Warehouse#comment}

 ---

 ##### `enableQueryAcceleration`<sup>Optional</sup> <a name="enableQueryAcceleration" id="@cdktf/provider-snowflake.warehouse.Warehouse.Initializer.parameter.enableQueryAcceleration"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources.

+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#enable_query_acceleration Warehouse#enable_query_acceleration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/warehouse#enable_query_acceleration Warehouse#enable_query_acceleration}

 ---